DoctorWhoof/RCC/RCC_TODO.md

 	[ ] BUG: "SCC Bass Distorted" Loop points are wrong.
 Disabling loop for now.

 	[.]
 Envelope Edit: Copy and Paste

-	[ ] Escape Key Stops all playback

-	[ ] Instrument instancing (SFZ file with different name but same samples)
+	[ ] SFZ Remapping - Each RCC instrument can be exported as multiple SFZ files with different indices and names (all copies point to the same wave files, which stay named as the original).
+This will be useful when creating a General Midi library.

 	[ ] Shortcuts
 		[ ] Shortcut tool tips